Health benefits of anger? Are there any?

 When anger spurs positive action, pushing you to leave an unhealthy relationship or quit your unsatisfying job, or get help for an addicted loved one, it is definitely healthy.

-- Anger can motivate you to stand up for yourself, a loved one, or an important cause.
+- Catalyst to stand up for yourself, a loved one, or an important cause

-- Anger can give you insight into what’s not working well in your life, or in your relationships.
+- Insight into what’s not working well in your life, or in your relationships

-- Anger can motivate others (like the furniture seller’s children) to treat you with more respect.
+- Motivation for others (like the furniture seller’s children) to treat you with more respect

-- Anger can protect you in a dangerous situation, and keep others from causing you harm
+- Protection for you in a dangerous situation, and keep others from causing you harm

 Beyond anger: finding a better way